libertylocked/oneclick-ico/README.md

 - Import the wallet seed into metamask
   - `candy maple cake sugar pudding cream honey rich smooth crumble sweet treat`
 - Set RPC to testrpc which is http://localhost:7545

+# Demo on testnet
+- The contracts are deployed on Ropsten testnet
+- Simply run the webpack devserver with Metamask set to Ropsten